Statistical Methods for Research Workers

 Statistical Methods for Research Workers is a classic book on statistics, written by the statistician R. A. Fisher.
 It is considered by some to be one of the 20th century's most influential books on statistical methods, together with his The Design of Experiments (1935).
 It was originally published in 1925, by Oliver & Boyd (Edinburgh); the final and posthumous 14th edition was published in 1970.
+The impulse to write a book on the statistical methodology he had developed came not from Fisher himself but from D. Ward Cutler, one of the two editors of a series of "Biological Monographs and Manuals" being published by Oliver and Boyd.